Battle of Ushant (1778): France

-The duc de Chartres, Louis Philippe II d'Orléans, a French Prince du sang (Prince of the royal blood), who took part in the battle, requested permission to carry news of its outcome to Paris and Versailles.
-He arrived there early on the morning of 2 August, had Louis XVI woken and announced a victory.
-Chartres was widely celebrated and received a twenty-minute standing ovation when he attended the Paris Opera.
-An effigy of Admiral Keppel was burnt in the gardens of his family residence, the Palais-Royal.
-Chartres then returned to Brest to rejoin the fleet.
-Fresh reports of the battle and Chartres' role then began to arrive in the French capital.
-Far from a victory, it was now reported as being at best indecisive, and Chartres was accused by d'Orvilliers of either misunderstanding or deliberately ignoring an order to engage the enemy.
+Louis Philippe II, Duke of Chartres, a French prince du sang who took part in the battle, requested permission to carry news of its outcome to Paris and the Palace of Versailles.
+He arrived at Versailles early on the morning of 2 August, had Louis XVI woken and announced a victory.
+Chartres was widely celebrated in France and received a twenty-minute standing ovation when he attended the Paris Opera; an effigy of Keppel was burnt in the gardens of Chartres' family residence, the Palais-Royal.
+Chartres then returned to Brest to rejoin the French fleet.
+Fresh reports of the battle and Chartres' role then began to arrive at Paris.
+Far from a victory, it was now reported as being at best indecisive, and Chartres was accused by d'Orvilliers of either misunderstanding or deliberately ignoring an order to engage the British fleet.